andrei91ro/kilolib_vrep/README.md

  * set_motor()
  * set_color()

+A default scene containing two Kilobots and one controller is provided.
+The unique id of each robot can be set through the use of the robotID parameter.
+In code the unique id is accessible as kilo_uid as in the Kilolib (C), see setup() for details.

 Acknowledgments

  * The original version of the 2 child scripts was provided by K-TEAM (http://www.k-team.com) on the Kilobot Manuals/Downloads page (http://www.k-team.com/mobile-robotics-products/kilobot/manuals-downloads)